 Note: The management has identified micro and small enterprises as defined under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED) on the basis of information made available by the supplier or vendors of the Company.
-Based on the information available with the Company, as at the year contraction and the supplier or vendors of the Company.
-Based on the information available with the Company, as at the year contraction are supplied to the company of the Company oend, there are no dues to micro and small Enterprises that are reportable under the MSMED Act, 2006.
+Based on the information available with the Company, as at the year contraction and the company of the Company ofend, there are no dues to micro and small Enterprises that are reportable under the MSMED Act, 2006.